Remove the cover plate. The cover plate is only installed on front brakes of cars with solid brake discs (not ventilated) and 57mm calipers.

 Clean the rain groove in the backing plate and measure the thickness of the lining.
 See the Brake Specifications for minimum lining thickness.

-Apply a heat resistant, long-term lubricant to the backing plate as shown.
+To install: Apply a heat resistant, long-term lubricant to the backing plate as shown.
 Install the brake pad.

 Depending on the type of caliper, install the cross-spring, retaining plate, retaining pins and locking eyes.